zedd-1983/project_journal/Project_journal_zk.md

 Should however receive this module soon so will start implementing it's functionality then.
 I can still however keep trying to get communication going between my phone and the current bluetooth device as reconfiguration of the new device shouldn't be too complicated.

+#### 02/12/2019
+Finally got the BT working.
+It can receive characters from my phone.
+I have replaced the HC-06 with HC-05
+and this should allow me to configure it as master so it can communicate with the second device.
+It should
+also allow me to restrict access to the connection by specifying exact device the master can connect to.
+I think
+that this could reduce the interference from other devices around that might be trying to connect.
+For some reason I am having problems with PRINTF now working at all.
+I have tried to use semihosting as well as
+UART to no avail.
+Might need to talk to somebody about this as apart from adding the BT I am not aware of any other change that could have caused this.